 Twice annually you should schedule a routine dental cleaning for your child.
 During this visit, one of our dental hygienists will remove plaque from your child's teeth, especially from places where their brush can’t, such as underneath the gum line and in-between teeth.
 We will then clean their teeth and apply fluoride to help protect their teeth once you leave the office.

-Fluoride is a relatively recent but important advance in dental and oral health.
+Fluoride is a relatively recent but important advancement in dental and oral health.
 Studies consistently show that a moderate but consistent exposure of teeth to fluoride helps strengthen and rebuild tooth structure, and helps prevent future decay.

 Fluoride is a substance that helps teeth become stronger and resistant to decay.
 Regularly drinking water treated with fluoride and brushing and flossing regularly ensures significantly lower cavities.
 Dentists can evaluate the level of fluoride in a primary drinking water source and recommend fluoride supplements (usually in tablets or drops), if necessary.